 Several other speakers expressed their confidence in Bravman as the University's new leader, including Nancy Weiss Malkiel, dean of the college at Princeton University; Leslie Hume, chair of the Board of Trustees at Stanford University, where Bravman spent 35 years of his education and career; Bucknell Professor of English John Rickard; Charlie Kreitler, Class of '12 and president of Bucknell Student Government; and Lewisburg Mayor Judy Wagner.

-Associate Professor of English Shara McCallum, the director of the Stadler Center for Poetry, read a poem, "Susquehanna," which she composed for the occasion, about the history and endurance of the Susquehanna River, the scenic backdrop of the Bucknell campus.
+Honoring the past Associate Professor of English Shara McCallum, the director of the Stadler Center for Poetry, read a poem, "Susquehanna," which she composed for the occasion, about the history and endurance of the Susquehanna River, the scenic backdrop of the Bucknell campus.

 "This is a meditation on the Susquehanna River, its history and the history of the region," McCallum said of her poem.
 "All of these I see inextricably linked to our region's past, present and future."

 That sense of history and the passing of time was reflected in such lines as, "Everywhere I look the river is present, a scrim for history," and, "In this watershed, time is a pendulum, swinging back and forward as the mind directs."